 Application time = 7.5 s

-We can notice that the local observed time per iteration is almost the same, with a total time of 30.01 seconds in both experiments, while the elapsed time has been reduces from 12.5 secods to 7.5 seconds.
+We can notice that the local observed time per iteration is almost the same, with a total time of 30.01 seconds in both experiments, while the elapsed time has been reduced from 12.5 secods to 7.5 seconds.

 Getting Paraver traces with DLB-Pils is also easy.
 You will need to enable the